 I also realised that as time developed (while I was using these other photographers), and I understood more of what I wanted for every image, I was effectively the one arranging all the image composition, content, studio, etc. and they were mainly just there to set the camera and press the button.
 So it made more sense to buy the equipment myself.

 Just a few months later I won the UK finals of Microsoft’s ‘Imagine Cup’, with a prize of £450 of camera equipment, some press coverage, etc. I was then fortunate to be grouped into the top 6 teams from around the world, and so as an individual competitor, I competed against teams in the world finals in Paris.

 My photography expanded from this, focused particularly on ‘capturing the moment’ from live events (although I’m often called on to do studio shoots tool).
 However, with my detailed understanding of Pole Dancing for fitness (as a result of previously being a pole dancer myself), and thus invitation to various major events, I used to be one of the leading Pole Dance photography specialists in the UK.
 I then started doing more and more videography for live circus events from 2014-2020.

-Having started designing websites in late 1996, I’ve been fortunate to watch a significant part of the growth of the internet during some incredible changes.
+Having started designing and coding websites from late 1996, I’ve been fortunate to watch a significant part of the growth of the internet during some incredible changes.

 Early on, after designing various websites for myself and the businesses I was involved with; friends, colleagues and acquaintances started asking me to design website for them too.